-Key Governance Principles All directors are elected annually.
-In uncontested director elections, each director is elected by a majority of shares present and entitled to vote.
+Key Governance All directors are elected annually.
+Principles • In uncontested director elections, each director is elected by a majority of shares present and entitled to vote.
 Directors may not stand for reelection after age 74, unless otherwise determined by the Board that waiving this restriction is in the best interests of stockholders.
 Directors annually review and assess board performance and the overall skills and areas of expertise present on the Board and, when determined to be in the best interests of the Company, recommend to stockholders the election of new directors to add a fresh perspective and ensure adequate succession planning.
 No member of the Audit Committee may serve on the audit committees of more than two other public companies.
-Board Independence 8 of the 9 director nominees are independent.
-The Chair of the Board is independent.
-The CEO is the only member of management who serves as a director.
-Our Audit, Compensation and Leadership Talent and Governance and Social Responsibility Committees are comprised solely of independent directors.
+Board Independence 9 of the 10 director nominees are independent.
+The Chair City of the Province of the Pro The Chair of the Board is independent.
+The CFO is the second of the Board is independent. • The CEO is the only member of management who serves as a director.
+Our Audit, Compensation and Leadership Talent, and Governance and Social Responsibility Committees are comprised solely of independent directors.
 The committee chairs play a key role in shaping the agendas and information presented to their committees.
 The Board and the committees have the authority to hire independent advisors, as they deem appropriate.
 Board Oversight of Risk and Strategy Enterprise-wide risk management is overseen by our Audit Committee, which reports on such matters to the Board.
 Our Compensation and Leadership Talent Committee (the "Compensation Committee") reviews compensation practices to ensure that they do not encourage imprudent risk taking.
 Our Board directly oversees and advises management on development and execution of corporate strategy.
 Stockholder Rights No "poison pill" or similar stockholder rights plan.
-No supermajority voting requirements.
-Stockholders owning 3% or more of our outstanding shares of Common Stock for a period of at least three years have the right to include in our proxy statement nominees for election equal to the greater of two directors or 20% of our Board.
+No supermajority voting requirements. • Stockholders owning 3% or more of our outstanding shares of Common Stock for a period of at least three years have the right to include in our proxy statement nominees for election equal to the greater of two directors or 20% of our Board.
 Stockholders holding 25% or more of our Common Stock have the right to require that we hold a special meeting of stockholders to consider matters that are the proper subject of stockholder action.
 Regular outreach and engagement with stockholders is a key objective.